 With this story, what if there’s a peculiar building in the back of the photo?
 Then the boy goes to find it, and it’s all been boarded up for years… But then what if he hears somebody moving around inside?
-Or what if it’s been snowing* and then when he turns round, what if he sees he hasn’t left any foot prints?
+Or what if it’s been snowing* and then when he turns around, what if he sees he hasn’t left any footprints?
 Spooky stuff!

 (*If you want to know where I get these crazy ideas from, today when I’m writing this, it’s snowing!)